Dynamic angiothermography

 Dynamic angiothermography (DATG) is a technique for the diagnosis of breast cancer.
-This technique, though springing from the thermography of old conception, is based on a completely different principle.
+This technique, though springing from the previous conception of thermography, is based on a completely different principle.
 DATG records the temperature variations linked to the vascular changes in the breast due to angiogenesis.
 The presence, change, and growth of tumors and lesions in breast tissue change the vascular network in the breast.
-Consequently, measuring the vascular structure over time, DATG effectively monitors the change in breast tissue due to tumors and lesions.
+Consequently, through measuring the vascular structure over time, DATG effectively monitors the change in breast tissue due to tumors and lesions.
 It is currently used in combination with other techniques for diagnosis of breast cancer.
-This diagnostic method is a low cost one compared with other techniques.
+This diagnostic method is a low-cost one compared with other techniques.

-The angiothermography is not a test that substitutes for other tests, but stands in relation to them as a technique that gives additional information to clarify the clinical picture and improve the quality of diagnosis.
+Angiothermography is not a test that substitutes for other tests, but stands in relation to them as a technique that gives additional information to clarify the clinical picture and improve the quality of diagnosis.